 *Marker is missing in the THC Atlas but is on site at Three Rivers High School.
 Request submitted to THC for restoring marker in atlas has been made.

 Don Prisciliano and Don Victoriano Subject Marker is THC Board Approved.
-Marker Texat and Foundry creations are in process.
+Marker Text at Foundry and creations are in process.
 Unveiling of this marker will be announced when complete most likely in 2021.

-George West Historic Texas Cemetery Marker was THC Board approved the last week in July 2020.
+George West Historic Texas Cemetery Marker was THC Board approved in narrative review the last week in July 2020.
 Marker Text and Foundry creations are in process.
 Unveiling of this marker will be announced on this website when complete most likely in 2021.

 The Honorable Jim Huff, County Judge for Live Oak County, welcomes you to the Live Oak County Historical Commission (LOCHC) Website.
 The Live Oak County Historical Commission is an arm of the Live Oak County Commissioners' Court; appointees are selected at the beginning of odd numbered years and serve two year terms.
 Judge Huff and the Live Oak County Commissioners support and approve actions of the LOCHC in coordination with the Texas Historical Commission (THC).